Noxyro/numeric/README.md

 # numeric
-Created while helping a friend in university out.
+Created in 2019 while helping a friend from university out with a math problem.